acrosa/Scala-TwitterStreamer/README.md

 # Twitter Streaming Client

 ## Motivation
-Create a library to support the Twitter streaming API, the reconnect strategy, and error policies specified on their documentation.
+Create a library to support the Twitter streaming API, the reconnect strategy, OAuth authentication, and error policies specified on their documentation.

 ## What's in the package

+- Basic GET OAuth support (POST *doesn't work* yet)
 - Apache HttpClient based.
 - Back off strategy built in, so in the case of unexpected errors the library will reconnect:
   - TCP errors start at 250 miliseconds and cap at 16 seconds